lharris-te/thousandeyes-splunk-integrations-workshop/docs/README.md

 # ThousandEyes - Splunk Integrations Workshop

-Welcome to the workshop for ThousandEyes and Splunk integration
+Welcome to the workshop for the ThousandEyes-Splunk integration!

 During the session you will learn about: